-Setting the standard for adolescent psychiatric care in Northern Virginia and the Washington, D.C., metropolitan region, Dominion Hospital offers comprehensive services to identify and treat today’s difficult issues facing teens ages 13–18 currently in school.
-Those 18 years and older who are not in school are referred to our adult program.
+Setting the standard for adolescent psychiatric care in Northern Virginia and the Washington, D.C., metropolitan region, Dominion Hospital offers comprehensive services to identify and treat today’s difficult issues facing teens ages 13 to 17.
+Those 18 years and older are referred to our adult program.

 When you need help for emotional, behavioral or mental health issues, our adolescent program is your best choice for care.
 We specialize in stabilizing crisis situations through effective intervention.
 Our multispecialty team approach leads to successful outcomes.

 We work with families to help everyone understand the diagnosis and develop an individual plan tailored specifically to manage your adolescent’s care in the least restrictive environment possible.
 Program components include:

 - Psychoeducation provides information about causes and effects of the particular mental illness you are battling.
 It allows you to expand your understanding of your condition, reduce feelings of helplessness and increase opportunities for better self-care.

 - Psychotherapy employs evidence-based treatment methods, such as cognitive behavioral, dialectical behavioral, solution-focused, family and group therapies, to enhance you sense of well-being.

 - Expressive therapy groups incorporate art, dance/movement, music, yoga and recreation therapies to help address key emotional, behavioral or mental health issues.

 - Adolescent psychopharmacology uses medication to assist in treatment.
 The team at Dominion Hospital only implements this component of treatment where it is deemed appropriate.